sage-code/maj/alphabet.md

 affricate|         |              | c        |       | q             |

-Most consonants are similar to: Italian and Romanian but are also found in English;
+Most consonants are similar to: Italian and Romanian but are similar to in English;

 * Letter  `b`  is voiced, plosive, bilabial like `b` in "boss";
 * Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin";